aarondwi/aarondwi.github.io/CCLandscape.md

 14. [PSAC](https://arxiv.org/abs/1908.05940) is very wasteful on abort
 15. [Early Lock Release](https://infoscience.epfl.ch/record/152158) will complicate read semantic, will need also to go thru the log.
 Also cause possibility of holes in the log, as later transaction persists before older ones.
 16. [Phaser/Doppel](http://pdos.csail.mit.edu/~neha/phaser.pdf) can achieve high throughput under contention, but should only be CRDT-safe, unnecessarily block reads, and operations can't return data.
+17. [QURO](https://db.cs.washington.edu/events/database_day/2015/slides/query_reorder.pdf) need full static analysis of all workloads, not allowing dynamic query to be also optimized (but possible to be made incremental)